ahmadassaf/rehype-code-group/README.md

 ## Features ✨

-- Group code blocks with tabs
+- **Group Code Blocks with Tabs**: Easily group code blocks with tabs, allowing users to switch between different code snippets.
-- Customizable class names for styling
-- Automatically adds necessary styles and scripts to the document
+- **Automatic Styles and Scripts**: Automatically adds the necessary styles and scripts to the document.- **Accessibility**: Enhanced accessibility features for better user experience.
+- **Versatile Content Grouping**: Create tabs for any type of content, not just code blocks.
+Organize and display different types of content within tabs.
+- **Customizable Class Names**: Customize the class names used by the plugin to match your project's styles.

 ## Installation 📦

+> [!NOTE]
+> This package is [ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) only.

-Install the plugin using npm or yarn:
+Install the plugin using any package manager:

 ```bash
 npm install rehype-code-group